 a.
-If, at the end of any calendar quarter, the proportion of Trust assets invested in any asset class, other than private equity, private real estate, or absolute return, (as calculated by the Trust's custodian bank) is above the upper or below the lower limits of the policy range for such asset class, as prescribed above, the Trust is required by its Board of Trustees to rebalance assets by transferring assets to or from such asset class from or to one or more other asset classes ("Mandatory Rebalancing").
+If, at the end of any calendar quarter, the proportion of Trust assets invested in any asset class, other than private equity, private debt, private real estate, absolute return, or opportunistic (as calculated by the Trust's custodian bank) is above the upper or below the lower limits of the policy range for such asset class, as prescribed above, the Trust is required by its Board of Trustees to rebalance assets by transferring assets to or from such asset class from or to one or more other asset classes ("Mandatory Rebalancing").
 Mandatory Rebalancing shall be implemented by the trust's investment staff.
 Mandatory Rebalancing will be required if either the upper or lower limits for the policy range of a particular asset class (e.g., US Equity) or the upper or lower limits for the policy range of a global class (e.g., Global Equity) have been exceeded.